IGVF-DACC/igvf-metadata-submitter/README.md

 Name of a profile.
 Only `snake_case` or capitalized `CamelCase` works.
 For example, `experiment`, `Lab`, `human_donor` and `MouseDonor`.

-## How to select rows

-You can skip a row by setting `#skip` column as `1` or by hiding the row itself (right-click on the selected rows and `Hide`).

 ## Functions

 This section describes how to use each function.
+This metadata submitter converts each row into a JSON object and then submit it to the portal.
+You can skip a row by setting `#skip` column as `1` or by hiding the row itself (right-click on the selected rows and `Hide`).

+Also, if cell's value is empty for a certain property then such property is not included in the JSON object.

 ### GET